Market

 Report on Other Legal and Regulatory Requirements.

-(b) Except for the effects of the matter described in the Basis for Qualified Opinion paragraph above, in our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books.
+b.
+In our opinion, except for (a) the possible effects of the matter described in the Basis for Qualified Opinion section above, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books.

-(c) The Balance Sheet, the Statement of Profit and Loss (including other comprehensive income), the Statement of changes in Equity and the statement of cash flows dealt with by this report are in agreement with the books of account.
+c.
+The Balance Sheet, the Statement of Profit and Loss including Other Comprehensive Income, the Statement of Cash Flows and Statement of Changes in Equity dealt with by this Report are in agreement with the relevant books of account;

-(d) Except for the effects of the matter described in the Basis for Qualified Opinion paragraph above, in our opinion, the aforesaid Standalone Financial Statements comply with the Indian Accounting Standards (Ind AS) prescribed under Section 133 of the Act.
+d.
+Except for the effects of the matter described in the Basis for Qualified Opinion paragraph above in our opinion, the aforesaid Standalone financial statements complied with Indian Accounting Standards prescribed under Section 133 of the Act.

-(e) On the basis of the written representations received from the directors as on March 31,2024 taken on record by the Board of Directors, none of the directors is disqualified as on March 31,2024 from being appointed as a director in terms of Section 164 (2) of the Act.
+e.
+On the basis of the written representations received from the directors as on 31st March 2026 taken on record by the Board of Directors, none of the directors is disqualified as on 31st March 2026 from being appointed as a director in terms of Section 164 (2) of the Act.

-(g) With respect to the adequacy of the internal financial controls with reference to the Financial statements of the Company and the operating effectiveness of such controls, refer to our separate Report in “Annexure B”.
+f.
+With respect to the adequacy of the internal financial controls with reference to the Financial statements of the Company and the operating effectiveness of such controls, refer to our separate Report in “Annexure I” wherein we have expressed an unmodified opinion;

-(i) The Company has disclosed the impact of pending litigation on its financial position in its financial statements.
-Refer Note No. 27
+(i) The Company has disclosed the impact of pending litigations on its financial position in its standalone financial statements - Refer Note 27 to the standalone financial statements.

 (iii) There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company.